 Learning to read is the most important thing your child will learn at our school.
 Reading is the 'window to the world' and everything else depends on it, so we are putting as much energy as we possibly can into making sure that every single child learns to read as quickly as possible.
 We value the importance of early reading and actively promote reading for pleasure.
 Children are heard reading on a regualr basis and they also have regular story times to further develop a love of reading.
 Children take home books matched to their phonic knowledge to support their reading at home and we value parental engagement with this.
 We also ensure we make good use of our local library (Rounds Green) and class visits are organised there reguarly as it is such a valuable resource!

-We teach reading through Read Write Inc which is a phonic scheme that ensures a systematic approach to teaching phonics.
+The teaching of phonics is delivered from EYFS to Year 1 through a robust, systematic phonics programme.
+We teach reading through Read Write Inc which is a phonic scheme.
 In Reception and Year 1, phonics is taught through discrete daily lessons and in Year 2 the No Nonsense Spelling Scheme is introduced.
 This allows for phonic knowledge to be reinforced and embedded whilst the focus is now shifted to spelling patterns.
 For children who need further support with their phonic knowledge, interventions are in place.

 We start by teaching phonics to the children as early as our Nursery class (if they are ready).